Taiari / Chalky Inlet: History

 From this point, European activity in the region came in waves, due in equal parts to economic and scientific endeavours.
-Sealers and whalers frequented the Fiordland coast throughout the 1820s and 1830s, although this came to a quick end by the end of the 1830s due to severe depletion of the seal and whale populations making the activities uneconomic.
-The area was surveyed again around 1850 by the HMS Acheron under Captain John Lort Stokes.
+Sealers frequented the Fiordland coast throughout the 1820s, although this came to a quick end due to severe depletion of the seal populations making the activities uneconomic.
+The area was surveyed again around 1850 by HMS Acheron under Captain John Lort Stokes.
 One of the first accounts of the geological composition of the region was made by the ship's surgeon, who noted the occurrence of pink granite and the presence of coal.
 Further expeditions by other Europeans into the 1860s and 1870s built on this work, identifying with greater detail the distribution of potentially valuable resources within the region.
 This culminated in a brief gold rush and attempt at permanent settlement in Rakituma / Preservation Inlet during the 1880s, however despite reports of similar deposits in the headwaters of Taiari / Chalky Inlet, the activity did not spread and quickly dissipated.

 At the same time as these numerous sea-based voyages into the fiords, attempts at land-based expeditions were also undertaken.
-The most prevalent of these was that of Alfred Henry Burton, a Dunedin-based photographer and part of the Burton Brothers photographic studio.
+The most prominent of these was that of Alfred Henry Burton, a Dunedin-based photographer and part of the Burton Brothers photographic studio.
 Burton travelled extensively within Fiordland (as well as the rest of New Zealand) and made several trips during his career by both land (on horseback) and sea.
 His photographs of the unspoilt environment contributed to the campaign to establish the area as a National Park, which was eventually established as a "National reserve" in 1904 before officially becoming New Zealand's third national park with the passage of the National Parks Act 1952.

-Since this, Taiari / Chalky Inlet has been largely untouched.
-Its isolation has prevented the development seen in fiords further north, such as Milford Sound / Piopiotahi or Doubtful Sound / Patea.
-There is no land route to the fiord, even by foot, so human interaction is limited to sea or occasionally air access.
+Since this, Taiari / Chalky Inlet has seen low levels of human interaction, with its isolation preventing the development seen in fiords further north, such as Milford Sound / Piopiotahi or Doubtful Sound / Patea.
+There is no defined land route to the fiord, and as such it is very difficult to reach even by foot.
+Despite the remoteness, tourism to the area has been increasing during and since the Covid-19 pandemic.
+The large decline of international visitors resulted in some tourism operators in Milford Sound / Piopiotahi relocating their vessels further south, typically offering trips to Taiari / Chalky and Rakituma / Preservation out of Tamatea / Dusky Sound.

 Efforts have also been made in recent years to restore the cultural history of Māori within Fiordland.
-This culminated in 2019 with the renaming of multiple fiords to dual names, including the renaming of Chalky Inlet to the dual Taiari / Chalky Inlet.
+This culminated in 2019 with the renaming of multiple fiords to dual names, including the renaming of Chalky Inlet, Edwardson Sound and Cunaris Sound to their respective dual names.